The Affordable Care Act: An Update

 - Expanded Medicaid eligibility for low-income adults, up to 138% of the federal poverty level.

-- To date, 36 states and the District in Columbia have expanded Medicaid, and 17 million people are currently enrolled as a result (Goodnough, 2019).
+- To date, 38 states and the District in Columbia have opted to expand Medicaid.

 - Protected Americans with pre-existing conditions, including cancer.

 - Under the ACA, health insurance companies cannot refuse to cover you or charge you more if you have a pre-existing condition.